marciorondon/single-line-diagram-editor/README.md

-# One-Line Diagram Editor for Electrical Substations
+# Single-Line Diagram Editor for Electrical Substations

 This project is a **graphical editor** designed to create and represent the **single-line diagram** of an electrical substation.